Hands-on Activity: Clearing a Path to the Heart

 Troubleshooting Tips (Return to Contents)

-Make sure students create feasible solutions, for example make sure their devices fit into their tubes and have a way of removing or flattening the plaque.
+Make sure students create feasible solutions, for example, make sure their devices fit into the tubes and have a way of removing or flattening the plaque.

-Make sure teams incorporate "lessons learned" from their first design/test as they create a revised and improved second design.
+Make sure teams incorporate "lessons learned" from their first design/test as they create revised and improved second designs.

 Assessment (Return to Contents)

 Brainstorming: Have students brainstorm different possible ways a clogged artery might be cleared without harming the patient.
 Do this before explaining current practices.
 Remind students that brainstorming is the time to be very creative.
 During brainstorming, no idea or suggestion is "wrong" or "ridiculous."
 Respectfully listen to all ideas and build on them.

 Design Process: Visit each group and ask the following questions, depending on the team's stage in the design process:

 Worksheet: Have students complete the activity worksheet; review their answers to gauge their understanding of the subject.

 Communicating the Results: Have student teams present their designs to the class.
 Have them share why they chose that design, what worked, what did not work, and ways in which the design might be improved.

 So that the model designs are more lifelike, have students create catheter devices that could be used while water is flowing through the system.